Best Plants for Classroom or Home Use

 Mass Cane (Dracaena massangea)

-This is a fairly easy plant to care for and does well in most indoor lighting conditions.
-They can get very large so they are good for a classroom that has lots of space or perhaps for the entry of a school.
+Mass Cane is a fairly easy plant to care for and does well in most indoor lighting conditions.
+They can get very large (you would need to re-pot to help it continue to grow) so they could be good for a classroom that has lots of space or perhaps for the entry of a school.
 It is also possible to do cuttings to propagate it, but it is more challenging than the other plants that I have discussed earlier in this post.
 You can buy a Mass Cane plant here (UK).

 Chinese Evergreen (Aglaonema modestum) *